Which AP test to take: AP Calculus or AP Statistics

 1. What is AP Statistics?

 We have shared information in the article Everything You Need to Know About AP Statistics Exam in detail about AP Statistics, the format of the exam, and tips to nail the exam.
-Therefore, in this article, we will run through the overview of the AP Statistics course with an approach of how you can apply AP Statistics in real life, then compare it to the AP Calculus course
+Therefore, in this article, we will run through the overview of the course with an approach of how you can apply the course in real life, then compare it to the AP Calculus course

 AP Statistics is equivalent to the first-semester introduction to statistics course at many universities.
 AP Statistics, an applied branch of mathematics, “introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data” (CollegeBoard).
 By studying different mathematical formulas, students can apply those to understand various phenomena in fields such as psychology, sociology, business, economics, law, medicine, etc. Statistics is a highly applicable and important interdisciplinary subject because students will most likely utilize statistics in their college and career journey.

-The AP Statistics course covers three content areas:
+The AP Stat course covers three content areas:

 • Variation and Distribution: Explain the distribution of measures among individuals in a sample or a population.
 Using statistical methods, students illustrate understanding of variations and meaning of distributions